toukubo/new_os/Roles/OS/YourDailyWorkflow.md

-Open the Admin Role's role base todos page, in basecamp New OS Click this link https://basecamp.com/2980772/people/12395816/outstanding_todos
+Open the Admin Role's role base todos page, in basecamp New OS Click this link https://basecamp.com/2980772/people/12395816/outstanding_todos ( to you who are in subrole, there is role accoun tasks for each of your role. ask your hiring manager for the pages of role account of your role ) .

 ### Step 2
 All those tickets assigned to this Admin Role are "open todos" (or to-do list), those are the tasks to execute on a daily bases.